 Hit the Trails: Skrastins’ Participant Best Practices

-• My needs for the day: clothing and equipment (bear spray, icers, poles, pack), personal medical supplies and food and water.
+• Pack appropriate gear for the day: clothing and equipment (bear spray, icers, poles, pack), personal medical supplies, food and water.

 • Meet my group and leader.

 • Re-assess if the group’s distance and pace is appropriate for me.

 • Follow my leader to our specific trailhead.
 Wait for everyone before heading off.

 • Communicate with the leader, if any issue arises during the hike.

 • Look out for others.
 Keep them in sight.

 • Wait for the rest of the group at any trail junction.